The Mayor's West Yorkshire Local Transport Plan: Vision and Objectives

 Why is it so difficult to take a bicycle on a Transpennine Train?
 I have read the cycle policy.
 I note that the first 7 pages are about leaving your bike at the station.
 I also note that they claim on Page 14, " We've made it easier to take your bike on board."
 I would suggest this is not the case if there are 3 of you travelling or one bike space has already been booked.
 If Transpennine want to promote cycling surely they should allow bicycles on board whenever it is practicable.
 An arbitrary 2 bicycle limit is a choice...a bad one in my view.
 We had a Kafkaesque experience last Sunday morning trying to get our 4 bicycle on a Transpennine train back to Leeds.
 The irony here was that we were returning from a week's cycling in The Netherlands where there is a much healthier attitude to cycling.

-Brian Flynn asked 23 days ago
+Brian Flynn asked about 2 months ago

 Thank you for taking the time to provide this feedback.
 We appreciate the frustration of passengers wishing to cycle to rail stations and the lack of availability to transport cycles on the trains, in our region and nationally.
 Especially for passengers travelling in groups, the current availability on trains is limited.